 Gundersen's online COVID-19 screening and self-scheduled testing locations have expanded since this article was published.
-To see an up-to-date list, visit gundersenhealth.org/testing.
+Contact your nearest Gundersen location for details.

 Some Gundersen Health System patients can now be screened for COVID-19 online and self-schedule a COVID-19 test, speeding up the process for many community members and helping relieve overburdened staff.

 Gundersen patients who have a MyChart account and want to be tested at Gundersen's drive-up lab on the North Side of La Crosse simply need to log in to their patient portal and select "Menu" followed by "COVID Screening."

 The screening process takes patients through a series of Centers for Disease Control and Prevention-recommended questions.
 Once finished, patients can choose a timeframe to be tested at Gundersen's testing site at 1207 Mulberry Lane in La Crosse.